The Linguini Incident: Plot

 A British bartender, Monte, hopes to marry Lucy, a waitress at the upscale restaurant where they work, ostensibly so he can obtain his green card and become an American citizen.
 Monte alludes to likely being killed if he returns to Britain.

 The waitress, Lucy, is an aspiring escape artist who is fixated on the legacy of Harry Houdini.
 She and her friend Vivian, a lingerie designer, conspire to rob the restaurant in order to fund their ambitions.
 Monte agrees to help with the robbery if Lucy agrees to marry him.

 Although the robbery does not occur precisely according to plan, the trio are successful.
 However, Lucy later inadvertently forgets to meet Monte at the marriage registrar, causing him to lose a two million dollar bet with the restaurant owners that he could marry a waitress in a week.

 In a double or nothing scenario, Monte wagers Lucy's skills as an escape artist.
 He tricks the women into playing along, claiming that the bosses have uncovered the robbery.
-The women appear to forgive Monte for lying about the circumstances of the escape performance.
-The two women rob the restaurant a second time.
-The relationship of the women and Monte remains ambiguous in the end, although there are hints of chemistry between Monte and Lucy.
+Monte and Vivian drill Lucy in practicing her escape routine, and the morning before her performance, she and Monte make love.